ncsuandrew12/imperio/Imperio/README.md

 Be sure to add this jar to your classpath and/or Ant/Gradle/Maven files.

-## 4 - Copy/Install Apache Commons Exec

-Imperio relies on the Apache Commons Exec library to generate the example commands.

-You have a couple of options for using this library.

-Be sure to add the Apache jar to your classpath and/or Ant/Gradle/Maven files as necessary.

-Once that's done, all you need to do is import Imperio packages/classes and get coding.

-Imperio is developed using Apache Commons Exec 1.3.
-However, Imperio uses a very small subset of the API, and therefore may be usable with various other ACE versions, although this is untested.

-### 4-1 - Use Included Jar

-For convenience, a copy of the necessary jar is included at [libs/commons-exec-1.3.jar](libs/commons-exec-1.3.jar).
-You may copy this jar wherever you need it (likely the same location as the Imperio jar).

-### 4-2 - Download Apache Library

-You can also download the jars yourself from the Apache website.

-### 4-3 - Reference ACE in Build Config

-If your build process uses Gradle or Maven, you may add a reference to [Apache Commons Exec](https://mvnrepository.com/artifact/org.apache.commons/commons-exec) in your config file.
-See Imperio's [build.gradle](build.gradle) for a Gradle example.

 # Examples

 For reference, there are example applications and Eclipse projects located here: